AoboHill/STAM_and_Simulation/README.md

 # STAM_and_Simulation

+# Author: Aobo Wang from Australian National University

-## This repository provides the simulation R code for the STAM algorithm.
+## This repository provides the simulation R code for the STAM algorithm and the source JAVA code for STAM.

 ```
 All of the STAM code is included in the STAM file folder.